Authentication¶

-• Token-based authentication: Requests are authenticated using a token.
+Token-based authentication: General requests are authenticated using tokens.

 Note